feathersui/feathersui-starling/documentation/help/markdown/text-renderers.md

 button.labelFactory = function():ITextRenderer
 {
     var textRenderer:TextFieldTextRenderer = new TextFieldTextRenderer();
+    textRenderer.styleProvider = null;
     textRenderer.textFormat = new TextFormat( "Source Sans Pro", 16, 0xffffff );
     textRenderer.embedFonts = true;
     return textRenderer;
 }
 ```

-Be careful, if you're using a theme.
-The theme applies its styles after this function returns.
-That means that the theme may end up replacing any properties that you set in the factory.
-See [Extending Feathers Themes](extending-themes.html) for details about how to customize an existing theme's styles.
+<aside class="warn">Be careful, if you're using a theme.
+To change font styles in `labelFactory`, you should always set the `styleProvider` property of the text renderer to `null`.
+The theme applies styles after the factory returns, and you don't want your font styles to be replaced.</aside>

 Other components with the ability to display text may have a different name for their text renderer factories.
 For example, the factory for the title text renderer of a [`Header`](header.html) component is called [`titleFactory`](../api-reference/feathers/controls/Header.html#titleFactory).
 Check the [API reference](../api-reference/) for a specific component to learn the names of any properties that allow you to change the factories for its text renderers.

-## The Label Component
+## The `Label` Component

 The [`Label`](label.html) component is a component designed strictly to display text and only text.
 It's not a text renderer, but it has one child, and that child is a text renderer.
 In general, if you're looking for a Feathers component to display arbitrary text, you want a `Label`.
 Maybe you want to display a score in a game, or to label or form field, or perhaps to display a small paragraph of text to provide some instructions.
 That's what `Label` is for.